dotnet-websharper/docs/Overview.md

 ## Contributing
 WebSharper is open-source with [Apache 3.0 license](https://github.com/intellifactory/websharper/blob/master/LICENSE.md).
 WebSharper 4.0 is currently on a branch [websharper4](https://github.com/intellifactory/websharper/tree/websharper4).
-The source of these documentation pages are found in the [docs](https://github.com/intellifactory/websharper/tree/websharper4/docs) folder.
+The source of these documentation pages are found in the [websharper.docs](https://github.com/intellifactory/websharper.docs/) repository.
 Issue reports and pull requests are welcome to both code and documentation.